An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Algorithmic Contributions

-For an arc of $\RG_{\widetilde{f}_2^p}$, the start and end nodes are extracted by the procedures \textsc{GetStartNode} and \textsc{GetEndNode}, respectively (lines $3$ and $5$, procedure \textsc{EmbedReebGraph}).
-For each arc $\beta$ between two nodes $p_1$ and $p_2$ of $\RG_{\widetilde{f}_2^p}$, an edge is introduced between the corresponding vertices in $\JStruct_{\f}$, as follows.
-Since $p$ is a point on an arc of the augmented Reeb graph $\RG_{f_1}$, the function $\widetilde{f}_2^p$ is essentially Morse (see \cref{subsec:mdrg-topological-changes} for more details).
-Therefore, the fiber-component of $\f$ corresponding to $p_1$ contains exactly one critical point of $\widetilde{f}_2^p$, denoted as $\x_1$.
+\paragraph*{Procedure: Embed Reeb Graph.} For an arc of $\RG_{\widetilde{f_2^p}}$, the start and end nodes are extracted by the procedures \textsc{GetStartNode} and \textsc{GetEndNode}, respectively (lines $3$ and $5$, procedure \textsc{EmbedReebGraph}).
+For each arc $\beta^p$ between two nodes $p_1$ and $p_2$ of $\RG_{\widetilde{f_2^p}}$, an edge is introduced between the corresponding vertices in $\JStruct_{\f}$, as follows.
+Since $p$ is a point on an arc of the augmented Reeb graph $\RG_{f_1}^{AugIII}$, the function $\widetilde{f_2^p}$ is Morse (see \secref{subsec:mdrg-topological-changes} for more details).
+Therefore, the fiber-component of $\f$ corresponding to $p_1$ contains exactly one critical point of $\widetilde{f_2^p}$, denoted as $\x_1$.
 This point is computed by the procedure \textsc{GetJacobiSetPoint} (line $4$, procedure \textsc{EmbedReebGraph}).
 As $\x_1$ is on the Jacobi set $\JSet_{\f}$, its projection $q_{\f}(\x_1)$ into $\RS_{\f}$ lies on $\JStruct_{\f}$.
-Similarly, let $\x_2$ be the unique critical point of $\widetilde{f}_2^p$ corresponding to $p_2$, and $q_{\f}(\x_2)$ denote its projection in $\JStruct_{\f}$ (lines $6$, procedure \textsc{EmbedReebGraph}).
-Then an edge between $q_{\f}(\x_1)$ and $q_{\f}(\x_2)$ is added to build the net-like structure corresponding to $\RS_{\f}$ (line $7$, procedure \textsc{EmbedReebGraph}).
+Similarly, let $\x_2$ be the unique critical point of $\widetilde{f_2^p}$ corresponding to $p_2$, and $q_{\f}(\x_2)$ denote its projection in $\JStruct_{\f}$ (line $6$, procedure \textsc{EmbedReebGraph}).
+Then an edge between $q_{\f}(\x_1)$ and $q_{\f}(\x_2)$ is added to build the net-like structure $\Net_{\f}$ corresponding to $\RS_{\f}$ (line $7$, procedure \textsc{EmbedReebGraph}).